I guess today is some sort of a turning point in my life.

 She freezes, staring at me like I had a second head on my neck.

-“I am not parentless.”
-I say and realize, yes, I still have my dad.
+“I am not parentless,” I say and realize, yes, I still have my dad.
 These days have been crazy enough that his existence has been completely forgotten.
-“I have a father.”
+But to be fair, Xavier Alston, my dad, has gone radio silent on me for over a year now because of something he couldn’t quite explain to me.
+Along with the sudden death of Mom, I didn’t even think of him.
+This is what would happen if your parents lived on different lands.
+“I still have my father.”

 “You didn’t?”
 She said with a frown.
-I can tell she is trying hard not to roll her eyes at a girl who just lost her mother.
-I cringe, standing up from the plastic stool I perched on in the past 3 hours.
-Before I turn to the exit, she grabs my arm.
+I can tell she is trying very hard not to roll her eyes at a girl who just lost her mother.
+I cringe, stepping away to make the call.

 “You want to live with your father?”
-She asks.
-Even though her face is kind, but there is an edge of reproach in her voice.
+She asks before I can slip away.
+Even though her face is kind, there is an edge of reproach in her voice.
 “Have you thought this through?
 This will mean leaving your family and friends behind.
 This will mean moving into a different country.”

 To be honest, I haven’t thought this through.
 But for god’s sake, I didn’t even think of my father until approximately three minutes ago.

-“He is my dad, Auntie.”
-I say like she was stupid.
+“He is my dad, Auntie,” I say like she was stupid.
 But we both know I am the stupid one here.
-She sighs but does not stop me from exiting the venue again.
+She sighs but does not stop me from leaving again.

-“Who is this Precious?”
-A voice so low comes from the other side, carrying a dooming edge.
-My dad, Xavier Alston, does have a resonant voice, but this sounds like someone is pressing their voice extra low as a threat.
-Like a tiger triggered by danger.
-I shiver uncontrollably.
+“So Precious?”
+A voice so low comes from the other side, carrying a ragged edge.
+Dad does have a resonant voice, but this sounds deliberated.
+It sounds like somebody is posing a threat.
+I double-check the number on the phone.
+I didn’t accidentally dial the wrong person.

 There is a long silence on the line.
 I hear the small breath pull out before the speaker answers.
 And this time, I am fairly sure he is not my dad.